Architecture and Components

 12. Authentication and Authorization: User authentication, authorization, and access control can be managed using open standard protocols like OAuth, SAML, and LDAP.
 This integration with multiple authentication protocols ensures secure user login processes.

-1. Server: The server is referred to as the Rocket.Chat Monolith, manages the logic and computation, user accounts, message storage, and communication with other components.
+1. Server: A Rocket.Chat workspace can be deployed as monolith, managing the logic and computation, user accounts, message storage, and communication with other components.
 This central processing unit interacts with all other components, ensuring the system's smooth operation.

 3. Push Notifications: Push notifications are sent to mobile devices through a cloud push notification gateway, ensuring real-time communication.
 SMTP and email notifications can also be configured, providing flexibility in how users receive notifications.